thelikes/owncraft/resources-queue.md

     - tags: c2, redteam
 - [Aetsu/OffensivePipeline](https://github.com/Aetsu/OffensivePipeline)
     - desc: OfensivePipeline allows you to download and build C# tools, applying certain modifications in order to improve their evasion for Red Team exercises.
-    - tags: malwaredev, utility
+    - tags: maldev, utility
 - [mgeeky/ProtectMyTooling](https://github.com/mgeeky/ProtectMyTooling)
     - desc: Multi-Packer wrapper letting us daisy-chain various packers, obfuscators and other Red Team oriented weaponry.
 Featured with artifacts watermarking, IOCs collection & PE Backdooring.
 You feed it with your implant, it does a lot of sneaky things and spits out obfuscated executable.
-    - tags: malwaredev, utility
+    - tags: maldev, utility
 - [SygniaLabs/ScallOps](https://github.com/SygniaLabs/ScallOps)
     - desc: infra / payload automation
-    - tags: malwaredev, utility
+    - tags: maldev, utility
 - [Anof-cyber/PyCript](https://github.com/Anof-cyber/PyCript)
     - desc: Burp Suite extension that allows for bypassing client-side encryption using custom logic for manual and automation testing with Python and NodeJS.
 It enables efficient testing of encryption methods and identification of vulnerabilities in the encryption process.
     - tags: web, utility